paolomonella/romualdus/README.md

 of the _Chronicon_ by Romualdus Salernitanus (Romualdus Guarna, XII century) edited by [Paolo Monella](http://www.unipa.it/paolo.monella) within the [ALIM Project](http://it.alim.unisi.it/) (2017-2020).

+The home page of the edition is http://www1.unipa.it/paolo.monella/romualdus/

 The _textus constitutus_ of the edition, including an introduction and some textual statistics, is in the TEI XML P5 file `XML/chronicon.xml` in this repository.